awslabs/amazon-s3-find-and-forget/docs/LOCAL_DEVELOPMENT.md

 - `make test-cfn`: Run CloudFormation related unit tests
 - `make test-unit`: Run all backend task unit tests
 - `make test-frontend`: Run all frontend tests

+> Note: some acceptance tests require a KMS Symmetric Key to be created in
+> advance and specified during the solution's deployment.

 #### Updating Python Library Dependencies